Villarrica

 Geology

-The park's geology is dominated by the active Villarrica Volcano (2,847m) and features dramatic volcanic landscapes formed over millions of years.
-The area contains extensive lava fields, volcanic caves, and thermal springs resulting from ongoing volcanic activity.
+The park's geology is dominated by the active Villarrica Volcano (2,860 m) and features dramatic volcanic landscapes formed over millions of years.
+[1]) The area contains extensive lava fields, volcanic caves, and thermal springs resulting from ongoing volcanic activity.
 The terrain was significantly shaped during the last ice age, creating distinctive glacial valleys and moraines.
 The park's volcanic system is part of the Southern Volcanic Zone of the Andes, with Villarrica being one of Chile's most active volcanoes.
 The surrounding landscape showcases various volcanic formations, including parasitic cones, crater lakes, and solidified lava flows, providing a living laboratory of volcanic processes.

 Climate And Weather

 Villarrica National Park experiences a temperate climate with significant seasonal variations.
 Summers (December to February) are mild and relatively dry, with temperatures ranging from 15°C to 25°C (59°F to 77°F).
 Winters (June to August) are cold and wet, with frequent snowfall, especially at higher elevations, and temperatures often dropping below 0°C (32°F).
-The park receives substantial annual rainfall, averaging 2,500mm (98 inches), with the heaviest precipitation occurring during winter months.
+The park receives substantial annual rainfall, averaging 2,500 mm (98 inches), with the heaviest precipitation occurring during winter months.
 Weather conditions can change rapidly due to the park's mountainous terrain, making it essential for visitors to be prepared for sudden weather shifts regardless of season.

 Human History

 Established in 1940, Villarrica National Park holds deep cultural significance as ancestral territory of the Mapuche people, who considered Villarrica Volcano (Rucapillán) sacred.
 The park's modern history began with its designation as a national park to protect its unique volcanic landscapes and native forests.
-Throughout the 20th century, the area has been shaped by volcanic activity, with significant eruptions of Villarrica Volcano recorded in 1948, 1963, and 1971.
-The park has gradually developed into a major tourist destination, particularly for mountaineering and skiing, while maintaining its crucial role in preserving the region's natural and cultural heritage.
+Throughout the 20th century, the area has been shaped by volcanic activity, with significant eruptions of Villarrica Volcano recorded in 1963, 1971–72, and 2015.
+[1]) The park has gradually developed into a major tourist destination, particularly for mountaineering and skiing, while maintaining its crucial role in preserving the region's natural and cultural heritage.

 Park History